Tyhjakuori/C_gamedev_resources/README.md

 https://github.com/n64decomp/mk64 A speedy Mario Kart 64 decompilation, brought to you by the cousin of a tame racing driver.
 https://github.com/trevarj/dotris A mini Tetris clone made with dots
 https://github.com/edubart/sokol_gp Minimal modern efficient cross platform 2D graphics painter in C
+https://github.com/id-Software/DOOM DOOM Open Source Release
+https://sourceforge.net/projects/duelcommander Duel Commander is a turn based command line fighting game for Windows and Unix-like systems.The game is completely text based with an easy-to-use interface.
+https://github.com/jwm-art-net/XorCurses A remake of Xor by Astral Software for Linux, using Ncurses.
+https://github.com/smcameron/wordwarvi Word War vi is a retro-styled old school side scrolling shooter reminiscent of Defender or Scramble, with an "Emacs vs. vi" theme.
+https://github.com/vicgeralds/vitetris Classic multiplayer tetris for the terminal
+https://github.com/scandum/tintin TinTin++, aka tt++, is an extensible console MUD client.

 ---
 [^1]: https://youtu.be/XFCinBirBVw